 A significant percentage of career centers have implemented employer partnership programs, and the trend is for more schools to add these programs.

 partnerships, operations, trends and predictions, surveys, benchmarks, spotlight

 While the overall average hourly wage earned by interns is up 3.7 percent over last year, wages are also up across all degree levels and years.

 The University of Delaware’s first-destination data collection is a multi-level and campus-wide effort, and has led to increasingly high knowledge rates.

-first destination, graduate outcomes, internships, surveys, liberal arts
+first destination, graduate outcomes, surveys, spotlight, career development

-internships, compensation, trends and predictions, surveys, spotlight, co-ops
+internships, trends and predictions, surveys, recruiting, spotlight, sourcing, co-ops